Reviewing Power Assets (OTCMKTS:HGKGY) & Nuvve (NASDAQ:NVVE)

-Nuvve (NASDAQ:NVVE) and Power Assets (OTCMKTS:HGKGY) are both auto/tires/trucks companies, but which is the better investment?
-We will compare the two businesses based on the strength of their analyst recommendations, valuation, earnings, profitability, institutional ownership, risk and dividends.
+Power Assets (OTCMKTS:HGKGY) and Nuvve (NASDAQ:NVVE) are both utilities companies, but which is the better business?
+We will compare the two businesses based on the strength of their earnings, analyst recommendations, dividends, institutional ownership, valuation, profitability and risk.

+Power Assets has a beta of 0.47, indicating that its share price is 53% less volatile than the S&P 500.
+Comparatively, Nuvve has a beta of 2.07, indicating that its share price is 107% more volatile than the S&P 500.

-This table compares Nuvve and Power Assets’ top-line revenue, earnings per share (EPS) and valuation.
+This table compares Power Assets and Nuvve’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue